 This documentation is targeted to Orchestra users.
-It presents the installation procedure and a quick user guide of Nova Orchestra features.
+It presents the installation procedure and a quick user guide of Orchestra features.

-Chapter 1, General information describes the new version Orchestra v4 called Nova Orchestra
+Chapter 1, General information describes the new version Orchestra v4

-Chapter 2, Prerequisites describes the prerequisites to the installation of Nova Orchestra
+Chapter 2, Prerequisites describes the prerequisites to the installation of Orchestra